jasonLaster/jasonLaster.github.io/_posts/2015-07-17-esprima-day-2.markdown

 }
 ```

+Looking at `parseStatementListItem`,
+all it's doing is comparing the lookahead's value to different types.
+It's not surprising that it finds the function declaration.

 ### How is a function parsed?

 Here's a simplified version of `parseFunctionDeclaration`
 We'll look at how four things are handled: (names, params, strict mode, body).